MahdiYarahmadi/Detect_and_Segment_Bottles/README.md

 ## Transitioning from Detection to Segmentation

-The `detection_to_segmentation.ipynb` notebook serves as a bridge between the detection and segmentation phases.
-Once the bottles are detected using the Faster R-CNN model, this notebook processes the results, prepares the data, and transitions it to the segmentation phase.
-It demonstrates how the outputs from the detection model can be used as inputs for the segmentation model.
+The detection_to_segmentation.ipynb notebook serves as a bridge between the detection and segmentation phases.
+Once the trained models for both detection and segmentation are loaded, the notebook processes the Faster R-CNN outputs, prepares the data, and transitions to the segmentation phase.
+It illustrates how the detected outputs can feed into the segmentation model.